QBDev0ps/DevOps-Cloud-projects/Project16.md

 ```

-Let us quickly understand what is going on here.
+Let us quickly understand what is going on here:

 - The `count` tells us that we need 2 subnets.
 Therefore, Terraform will invoke a loop to create 2 subnets.

 - The `data` resource will return a list object that contains a list of AZs.
 Internally, Terraform will receive the data like this

 ```